-A turntable is a wonderful analog audio playback device for vinyl records.
+A vinyl record player is a wonderful analog audio playback device.
 As for many mechanical devices, it requires some adjustments before the first use, after the replacement of a part or periodically, according to the usage.

 Many adjustments can be done by any user, but some should only be carried out by an experienced user or qualified technicians.